About Directors

 SPORT

-Beverly Knight has been a trailblazer in supporting First Nations sport especially Australian Football League (AFL).
-She has been the guardian mother of several young indigenous boys and girls from the Northern Territory and Tiwi Islands over a long period of time, enabling them to be educated and support their interest in sport.
+Beverly Knight has been a trailblazer in supporting First Nations sport, especially Australian Football League (AFL).
+She has been the guardian mother of several young First Nations boys and girls from the Northern Territory and Tiwi Islands over a long period of time, enabling them to be educated and support their interest in sport.

-In 2009, Knight became the first Essendon Football Club director appointed a position on the Tiwi Bombers Football Club Board in Darwin representing the Tiwi players and the people from Bathurst and Melville Island in the Northern Territory.
+In 2009, Knight became the first Essendon Football Club director appointed a position on the Tiwi Bombers Football Club Board in Darwin, representing the Tiwi players and the people from Bathurst and Melville Island in the Northern Territory.
 In 2010 she also became the Treasurer of the club.
-During her time at the Tiwi Bombers, Governance and accountability grew but most importantly Tiwi Bombers won the NTFL Premiership in 2012 after only 5 years in the league.
+During her time at the Tiwi Bombers, Governance and accountability grew, but most importantly, the Tiwi Bombers won the NTFL Premiership in 2012 after only 5 years in the league.
 Knight did not seek re-election in 2013 year due to work commitments.

 ANTHONY KNIGHT